 After hearing several remarks like this, as well as being surrounded by buxom and athletic female characters in revealing garb, I found my self esteem dropping significantly.
 I didn’t look anything like those women who are heroes in this video game.
 Was I supposed to?

 Newer games like Cyberpunk 2077 have seriously pushed the envelope in terms of character customization, which is amazing!
 However, I can’t help but think about the effect some of the content (like in-game strip clubs) will have on an entire generation of players.
 Although the ESRB suggests the game is rated “M” for mature, there is certainly no shortage of teens under 17 getting their hands on a copy of Cyberpunk and visiting Lizzie’s Bar.

 Sex sells.
 It’s been a reality in American culture for decades.
-Having the freedom to express one’s sexuality in a safe environment is one thing, but purposefully creating revealing female-specific armor sets and designing female characters with proportions to be gawked at is definitely sending a particular message to young people everywhere.
+Having the freedom to express one’s sexuality in a safe environment is one thing, but purposefully creating revealing female-specific armor sets and designing female characters with proportions for no other purpose than to be gawked at is definitely sending a particular message to young people everywhere.

-I do not believe the solution to this pervasive issue is to do away with “sexy” armor options.
+I do not believe the solution to this pervasive issue is to do away with “sexy” armor options, however.
 I do not find that to be a realistic goal.
-However, I’d like to continue to see more equity in character customization in the gaming world.
+Instead, I’d like to continue to see more equity in character customization in the gaming world.
 If females get sexy and revealing armor, so should males.
 If males get conservative and realistic armor, so should females.
-A balance is all that I seek.